How to Visit Bom Jesus do Monte in Braga, Portugal

 How to get to Braga from Porto

-Braga is located 55 km ( 34 miles ) from Porto and easily reachable by a local train.
-Trains depart almost every hour from Porto’s main train station Sรฃo Bento and reach Braga in just 1 hour.
-It’s a very easy and cheap day trip.
-A round trip ticket from Porto to Braga will cost you โ‚ฌ 2-6, depending on the day and time you travel.
+Braga is located 55 km (34 miles) from Porto and is easily reachable by a local train.
+Trains depart almost every hour from Porto’s main train station São Bento and reach Braga in just over one hour.
+This is one of the easiest and cheapest day trips from Porto you can take.
+A one-way ticket from Porto to Braga costs €3.60.
+Be sure to take the direct regional (U) train.

-Check the train timetable and tickets
+Check the train timetable and fares here

-Getting to Bom Jesus
+How to get to Bom Jesus do Monte

-The sanctuary is located in Tenรตes, just outside of Braga.
+The sanctuary is located in Tenões, just outside of Braga.
 It’s easy to get there from the city center by a local bus #2.
-The ride takes about 20 minutes and one way ticket costs โ‚ฌ1.65 (bought directly from the driver ).
+The ride takes about 20 minutes and one way ticket costs around €2 (bought directly from the driver).
 There are a couple of bus stops where you can catch the bus.
 If you want to go straight from Braga’s train station, there is a bus stop right in front of it.
 The bus will have Bom Jesus displayed up front.
 If you are already in town center, you can catch the bus on Avenida da Liberdade.

 Admission and opening hours

-Bom Jesus is open daily from 8 am – 7 pm in the summer and 8 am – 6 pm in the winter.
+Bom Jesus is open daily from 8 am – 7 pm in the summer and 9 am – 6 pm in the winter.

 Where to stay near Bom Jesus do Monte